Oracle Java Licensing Changes 2025

 This new model requires licensing every employee (including contractors) if any Oracle Java is used, replacing the legacy per-processor or per-user metrics.

 The result is a dramatic cost increase for many organizations and a complex compliance landscape.
-Oracle is aggressively enforcing these changes โ using audits, threatening non-renewal of old contracts, and leveraging the end of support periods to push customers onto the new plan.
+Oracle is aggressively enforcing these changes through audits, threatening the non-renewal of existing contracts, and leveraging the end of support periods to encourage customers to adopt the new plan.

 This report provides CIOs, CFOs, IT Asset Management (ITAM) leads, and Procurement leaders with a comprehensive analysis of whatโs changed and how to respond.